nuno1212s/febft/README.md

 FeBFT is an efficient BFT SMR middleware library implementation, directly descendant of protocols such as PBFT and BFT-SMaRt, where a static group of `n = 3f + 1` nodes are responsible for replicating a service, that is usually exposed via a RPC interface.
-The properties of these systems are such that despite the failure of `f` nodes (due to software bugs, power outages, etc) the service abstraction will continue operating as usual.
+The properties of these systems are such that despite the failure of (up to) `f` nodes (due to software bugs, power outages, malicious attackers, etc) the service abstraction will continue operating as usual.

 Different from prior art in this field, usually implemented in Java, Rust was the language of choice to implement all the typical SMR sub-protocols present